univention/univention-corporate-server/doc/manual/idm-cloud/office-365.rst

 With the |UCSUCRV| :envvar:`office365/attributes/anonymize`, a comma-separated list of LDAP attributes can be configured that are created in the Azure Active Directory but filled with random values.
+The |UCSUCRVs|
-The |UCSUCRV|\ s :envvar:`office365/attributes/static/.*` allows the filling of attributes on the Microsoft side with a predefined value.
+:envvar:`office365/attributes/static/.*` allows the filling of attributes on the Microsoft side with a predefined value.